syncfusion-content/fileformat-docs/File-Formats/DocIO/Applying-Watermark.md

 IWParagraph paragraph = document.LastParagraph;

-paragraph.AppendText("Adventure Works Cycles, the fictitious company on which the Adventure Works sample databases are based, is a large, multinational manufacturing company.");
+paragraph.AppendText("Adventure Works Cycles, the fictitious company on which the AdventureWorks sample databases are based, is a large, multinational manufacturing company.");

 //Creates a new text watermark